NCAR/MPAS-Workflow/README.md

 `config/scenario.csh`: selection of a particular experiment scenario

-For many `config/*.csh` files, there is a one-to-one correspondance with `scenarios/base/*.yaml`.
-For those configuration components, the `csh` script is used to parse the `yaml` the identically named portion of the scenario `yaml` file.
-The `base` scenario `yaml`'s contain the default values for all settings.
-Those `base` configurations are as follows:
+For many `csh` scripts located under `config/` and `config/applications`, there is a one-to-one correspondance with yaml files located under `scenarios/base/`.
+For those configuration components, the `csh` script is used to parse the `yaml` and/or the identically named section of the scenario `yaml` file (e.g., `scenarios/3dvar_OIE120km_WarmStart.yaml`).
+The `base` scenario `yaml`'s contain the default values and documentation for each user-configurable setting.
+Those `base` configuration sections are as follows:

-`scenarios/base/workflow.yaml`: cylc task selection and date bounds
+#### cross-application settings

 `scenarios/base/experiment.yaml`: experiment naming conventions

+`scenarios/base/job.yaml`: account and queue selection

 `scenarios/base/model.yaml`: model mesh settings

 `scenarios/base/observations.yaml`: observation source data

-`scenarios/base/variational.yaml`: settings specific to the variational application

-`scenarios/base/hofx.yaml`: settings specific to the hofx application

-`scenarios/base/forecast.yaml`: settings specific to the forecast application

-`scenarios/base/job.yaml`: account and queue selection
+`scenarios/base/workflow.yaml`: cylc task selection and date bounds

+#### application-specific settings

+`scenarios/base/ensvariational.yaml`

+`scenarios/base/forecast.yaml`

+`scenarios/base/hofx.yaml`

+`scenarios/base/initic.yaml`

+`scenarios/base/rtpp.yaml`

+`scenarios/base/variational.yaml`

+`scenarios/base/verifyobs.yaml`

+`scenarios/base/verifymodel.yaml`

-While users can directly modify those `base` `yaml`'s to achieve their desired configuration, it is recommended to modify or create a particular scenario `yaml`, i.e., `scenarios/{{ScenarioName}}.yaml` to allow for easy distinction between their own experimental setups and the GitHub HEAD branch.
-Users are referred to the pre-canned scenario configurations located in `scenarios/*.yaml` and `scenarios/testinput/*.yaml`.
-A particular scenario is selected within `config/scenario.csh`.
-Users may add new scenarios by copying one of the `yaml` files in the scenarios directory to a new file, modifying the entries, and then selecting the new scenario in `config/scenario.csh`.
+While users can directly modify those `base` `yaml`'s to achieve their desired configuration, it is recommended to modify one of the existing full scenarios located directly under `scenarios/` or create a new scenario by copying one of the default scenarios to a new file.
+Doing so allows each user to easily distinguish their custom experimental settings from the the GitHub HEAD branch, while being able to merge recent repository changes without conflict.
+Users may select a particular scenario, including a custom one of their own making, within `config/scenario.csh`.

 ### Developer-modifiable configuration

 Modifications to these scripts are not necessary for typical users.
 However, there are edge cases outside the design envelope of MPAS-Workflow for which they will need to be extended and/or refactored.
-It is best practice to discuss such modifications that benefit multiple users via GitHub issues, and to submit pull requests when appropriate.
+It is best practice to discuss such modifications that benefit multiple users via GitHub issues, and then submit pull requests.

 `config/environment.csh`: run-time environment used across compiled executables and python scripts

 `config/filestructure.csh`: global description of the workflow file structure

-`config/modeldata.csh`: static model-space data file structure, including mesh-specific partition files, fixed ensemble forecast members for deterministic experiments, first guess files for the first cycle of an experiment, surface variable update files (sst and xice), and common static.nc file(s) to be used across all cycles.
+`config/modeldata.csh`: static model-space data files, including fixed ensemble forecast members for deterministic experiments, first guess files for the first cycle of an experiment, surface variable update files (sst and xice), and common static.nc files to be used across all cycles.

 `config/obsdata.csh`: static observation-space data file structure; soon to be replaced by the `observations` configuration section and `observations.csh`

 `config/tools.csh`: initializes python tools for workflow task management

-`config/verification.csh`: post-processing and verification script descriptions

 If a developer wishes to add a new configuration key beyond the current available options, the recommended procedure is to add the key, default value, and description in one of the `base`